matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

    | +------+       |                                         |       +----+ |
    +----------------+                                         +--------------+

-Verification methods can be used to verify a user's master key by using the master public key, encoded using unpadded base64, as the device ID, and treating it as a normal device.
-For example, if Alice and Bob verify each other using SAS, Alice's ``m.key.verification.mac`` message to Bob may include ``"ed25519:alices+master+public+key": "alices+master+public+key"`` in the ``mac`` property.
+`Verification methods <#device-verification>`_ can be used to verify a user's master key by using the master public key, encoded using unpadded base64, as the device ID, and treating it as a normal device.
+For example, if Alice and Bob verify each other using SAS, Alice's ``m.key.verification.mac`` message to Bob may include ``"ed25519:alices+master+public+key":
+"alices+master+public+key"`` in the ``mac`` property.
 Servers therefore must ensure that device IDs will not collide with cross-signing public keys.

 Key and signature security
 <<<<<<<<<<<<<<<<<<<<<<<<<<